It doesn’t matter how great your website is if customers can’t find it. That’s why SEO with WordPress is critical.

 We compiled a list of our top 10 favorite WordPress SEO plugins and tools to help you out.
 You can’t go wrong with any of the tools on the list.

 Yoast is one of the most popular SEO plugins for WordPress.
-If you’re interested in using Yoast, you’ll want to download our e-book on Getting the Most from Yoast as well as read this post with pro tips for using Yoast for WordPress.
+If you’re interested in using Yoast, you’ll want to read our blog post on Getting the Most from Yoast.

 8. Create and Submit Your Site Maps